 - Stir in the lemon zest and lavender with a wooden spoon or spatula, then use your hands to gently kneed everything together until you can shape it into a ball *Note: depending on the flour mix you use there may be a slight variance in texture.
 The consistency of the dough shouldn’t be too sticky, and should press together when pinched.
 If it’s too sticky, add a little more flour (try 1 tbsp at a time).
 If it’s a little dry add a little more sweetener (try 1 tbsp at a time).

-- Shape the dough into 2 balls and then flatten each into a disk-like shape. *Note: if you're noticing the dough is really soft (maybe it's a super hot day or you worked it too much and the butter or coconut oil become too melty, you can always wrap it in some cling-wrap and pop it in the fridge for about 15 minutes to harden up a bit).
+- Shape the dough into 2 balls and then flatten each into a disk-like shape. *Note: if you're noticing the dough is really soft (maybe it's a hot day or you worked it too much and the butter became too melty, you can always wrap it in some cling-wrap and pop it in the fridge for about 15 minutes to harden up a bit).

-- Roll out one of the dough balls between two sheets of parchment paper to ⅓” – ½” thickness.
+- Roll out one of the dough balls between two sheets of parchment paper to about a ½” thickness.

 - Use a cookie cutter to cut out the cookies, and carefully transfer them to a prepared cookie sheet, spacing them about ½” apart (they won’t spread as they bake).